yarnpkg/zpm/documentation/src/content/docs/concepts/intermediary/dependency-patches.md

 ## Making patches

-To create a patch, run the `yarn patch` command and pass it a package name to make Yarn extract the requested package in a temporary folder.
-You're then free to edit the files within the patch at your convenience.
+To create a patch, run the `yarn patch` command and pass it a package name.
+Yarn will extract the requested package to a temporary folder which you're then free to edit as you wish.

-Once you're done with your changes, run `yarn patch-commit -s` with the temporary folder as parameter: the patch will be generated in `.yarn/patches`, and applied to your project.
-Add it to Git, and you're set to go.
+Once you're done with your changes, all that remains is to run `yarn patch-commit -s` and pass it the path to the temporary folder Yarn generated: a patch file will be generated in `.yarn/patches` and applied to your project.
+Commit it, and you're set to go.

 ## Maintaining patches